-Update: Today, Bask Bank increased its mileage earning rate to 2.5 American Airlines AAdvantage® miles per $1 saved per year.
-That makes now a great time to revisit this post on whether it's better to earn 2.5 miles or 5.1% APY interest.
+That makes now a great time to revisit the decision on whether it's better to earn 2 AAdvantage® miles or 4.2% APY interest.

 The Case for Earning American Airlines AAdvantage® Miles

-For example, last year, I redeemed 75,000 AAdvantage® miles to book a Qatar business class award from South Africa to Los Angeles.
-That redemption gave me more than 24 hours in Qatar's incredible Qsuite — and I can confirm that this award-winning business-class product doesn't get old.
+For example, we recently redeemed 70,000 AAdvantage® miles to book a Qatar business class award from the Maldives to Los Angeles.
+That redemption gave us more than 20 hours in Qatar business class — mostly in Qatar Qsuite.
+And I can confirm that this award-winning business-class product doesn't get old!

 But, it's not just international premium cabins where you can get a good redemption.
-I also redeemed just 9,500 AAdvantage® miles to book a Web Special Award from Colorado Springs to Atlanta during President's Day Weekend.
+I also redeemed just 9,500 AAdvantage® miles to book an award from Colorado Springs to Atlanta during President's Day Weekend.
 Due to the holiday, cash rates were over $300 each way.
 That means I saved at least 3 cents per mile on this simple domestic redemption.

 And it's these kinds of dynamically priced that show that American Airlines' dynamically priced awards aren't always bad.